WHAT IS THE VISITOR’S TAX?

 In its judgements of 8 October 2018, the Federal Supreme Court ruled on the legality of the new visitor's tax regulations for the Goms region.
 The exact number of overnight stays per bed must be redefined and then anchored in a new regulation.
 The recommendation of the Federal Court is between 24 and 30 overnight stays per year, depending on the town.
 A partial invoice of 28.5 days was issued for the 2017/18 and 2018/19 financial years.

 HOW DO I PAY MY TAX AS A PROPERTY OWNER?

-In the future, the flat rate tax will be levied once a year (by end of November, beginning of December).
+The flat rate tax will be levied once a year (by beginning of November).
 The municipalities Goms and Obergoms, as of yet, have assigned this task to Obergoms Tourismus AG.
 By paying the annual bill, all visitor’s taxes are compensated for.
 On the part of the municipalities Goms and Obergoms or Obergoms Tourismus AG, there will be no further collections.
 Please be aware that the tourism tax is still to be paid for rentals.